SonnyLarsson/Texts/A short guide to sentences in technical writing.md

 ## Writing with flow

 Text without flow is hard to read.
 Repetitive text puts readers off.
 Likewise, text without *white space* becomes a wall of text.
 Finally, sentences without *transitions* may appear disconnected, as if the text jumps from topic to topic.
-Write text that flows well by varying language and connecting your sentences together.
+Write text that flows well by varying language and connecting your sentences together, but leave some room in between pieces of text to make it easier to read.

 Note: Prioritize understanding over flow.
 Always consider texts from the perspective of the intended readers.
 Don't use words or expressions your readers might not understand.